Mikiho Niwa

 Mikiho Niwa (にわ みきほ, Niwa Mikiho) is a Japanese television presenter, and formerly an actress, model, and member of the Japanese idol group Canary Club.
 She played the role of Moune/GoseiYellow in the thirty-fourth Super Sentai series Tensou Sentai Goseiger, and appeared in the 2011 film Cheerfu11y.
 From 2011 to 2013 Niwa was a regular model for the magazine SEDA.
 In 2013 she became a weather presenter on the Nippon TV morning programme Zip!.

-In November 2016 Niwa announced her marriage to a fellow NTV presenter.
+In November 2016 Niwa announced her marriage to a fellow NTV presenter, Takeshi Tanaka.
+She has 2 children.